FLEXOR TENDON RECONSTRUCTION

 What Is A Flexor Tendon Reconstruction?

 Flexor tendon reconstruction is a surgical procedure performed to repair or replace a damaged or nonfunctional flexor tendon in the hand or fingers.
-The flexor tendons are responsible for bending (flexing) the fingers and thumb, enabling us to make a fist and perform various gripping movements.
-When a flexor tendon is severely damaged, torn, or unable to function correctly, reconstruction may be necessary to restore hand function
+This is unlike Tenolysis which frees the stuck tendon from the adhesion.
+The flexor tendons are responsible for bending (flexing) the fingers and thumb.
+Thus, enabling us to make a fist and perform various gripping movements.
+When a flexor tendon sustains severe damage, tearing, or loses its ability to function properly, reconstruction may become necessary to restore hand function.
+However, this differs from a Tendon Transfer as it does not take a tendon or other muscle to transfer to the area needing repair.

 Indications: